-Timeline: Funds are encumbered upon approval of the Governor and Cabinet, sitting as the Board of Trustees of the Internal Improvement Trust Fund.
-While individual project amounts will be identified at a later date, the Department anticipates fully expending the funding by July 1, 2025.
+Timeline: Funds are encumbered upon approval of the Governor and Cabinet, sitting as the Board of Trustees (BOT) of the Internal Improvement Trust Fund.
+Funds are expended once the real estate closing process is completed.
+While individual project amounts will be identified at a later date, DEP anticipates fully expending the funds by July 1, 2025.